svalinn/DAGMC/doc/usersguide/workflow/uw2.rst

 Materials
 ~~~~~~~~~

-Materials are the most painful transfer from code to code, since each MC code
+Materials are the most painful and error prone items to transfer from code to code, since each MC code
 specifies materials in a different way.
 Instead, we tag groups of volumes
 with a name and syntax that corresponds to material compositions in a predefined
 material library.